Skip to content

 }

-Hub's built-in API key authentication is ideal for:
+Hub’s built-in Bearer token authentication is ideal for:

 For public APIs or multi-tenant systems, consider deploying behind an API gateway (AWS API Gateway, Kong, Traefik) for advanced features like OAuth, JWT, or per-user access control.